CDC Logo

 Stewardship

 Protection: Specific sites that are critical to the survival of a herd should be protected where landscape prescriptions are insufficient: e.g. early spring range, lambing areas, late fall rutting areas, watering holes, movement corridors, resting areas, and security sites (Demarchi 2002).
-These sites may be protected as Wildlife Habitat Areas under the Forest Practices Code Act.
+These sites may be protected as Wildlife Habitat Areas under the Forest Practices Code Act, or other types of protected areas.

 Management: Maintain adjustable harvest regulations according to inventories (F. Harper, pers. comm.).
 The following is adapted from the account in the Identified Wildlife Management Strategy (Demarchi 2002):